 The University of Nebraska Press is the largest university press located between Chicago and California with more than 6,000 titles in print and an additional 150 new titles published each year under the Nebraska, Bison Books, and Potomac Books, and The Backwaters Press imprints.
 It also produces and distributes the books of The Jewish Publication Society under a special arrangement.

 Most journals published by the University of Nebraska Press are available electronically through Project MUSE, a leading provider of digital humanities and social science content for the scholarly community around the world.
 Founded in 1995, Project MUSE is a trusted and reliable source of complete, full-text versions of scholarly journals from many of the world’s leading universities and scholarly societies.

 Many of the University of Nebraska Press’s journals have been selected for electronic archival preservation and ongoing library access through JSTOR.
-Content from our JSTOR archive journals becomes available five years after publication.
-A few of our journals, however, are also part of JSTOR Hosting Program and are immediately available.
+Content becomes available on JSTOR three years after publication.

 Explore articles from our journals explained in plain language by their authors.
 Visit the University of Nebraska Press Showcase on Kudos.